-- nagistrate judge will complete this section at the scheduling conference if s not already set deadlines by an order filed before the conference.] a.
-A settlement conference will be held on at o'clockm. ereby ordered that all settlement conferences that take place before the idge shall be confidential. ( ) Pro se parties and attorneys only need be present. must be pres Pro se parties, attorneys, and client representatives with authority to settle sent.
+[The magistrate judge will complete this section at the scheduling conference if he or she has not already set deadlines by an order filed before the conference.]

+a.
+A settlement conference will be held on \\\\\\ at \\\\\ at \\\\\ o'clock \\.m.

+It is hereby ordered that all settlement conferences that take place before the magistrate judge shall be confidential.

+() Pro se parties and attorneys only need be present.

+() Pro se parties, attorneys, and client representatives with authority to settle must be present.
 (NOTE: This requirement is not fulfilled by the presence of counsel.
-If a company is involved, an adjustor authorized to enter into settlement must ent.) magistrate ju Each party shall submit a Confidential Settlement Statement to the edge on or before outlining the facts and issues, as trengths and weaknesses of their case. b.
+If an insurance company is involved, an adjustor authorized to enter into settlement must also be present.)

+() Each party shall submit a Confidential Settlement Statement to the magistrate judge on or before \\\\\\ outlining the facts and issues, as well as the strengths and weaknesses of their case.

+b.
 Status conferences will held in this case at the following dates and times: